jagan-singh/Movie-Analysis-Mod1/README.md

-# Movie-Analysis-Mod1
+# Analysis of Movie Profitability
 By: Jagandeep Singh & Eryk Wdowiak

 ## Introduction
-For this project we explored the movie Industry.
-We had data for over 2000+ movies.
-This data title, included budget, domestic_gross, worldwide_gross, rating, crew, genres etc. But all these values were in different datasets.
-For analysis and visualization, we used Pandas, numpy, Matplotlib and seaborn.
+In this project we develop a dataset of 2312 movies.
+This data title, included budget, domestic_gross, worldwide_gross, rating, crew, genres etc. collected from several sources.
+We then analyzed it and prepared visualizations with Pandas, numpy, Matplotlib and seaborn.

 Here is a link to [our presentation](https://docs.google.com/presentation/d/1GM80jBA_ng6gltuki6KBqi6Y7497tEwvciLKp3pmSAg/edit?usp=sharing):
 Below is the description of this project and our work.